PhD, MPhil, MRes Architecture

 Research opportunities

-The Department of Architecture's research portfolio is varied, covering the vast area between buildings and cities performance analysis, assessment and design.
-Our research staff bring to this area a rich tapestry of specific interests and expertise which our PhD students complement and help expand.
+Our research portfolio is varied, covering the vast area between buildings and cities' performance analysis, assessment and design.
+We bring to this area a rich tapestry of specific interests and expertise, which our PhD students complement and help expand.

 Student examining a model of a building.